carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 The assignment of the `true` value happens only when the prop is created, as soon as you start the game.

 !!! tip
     You may be asking yourself if the name of the variable has to be exactly that one.
-That's not the case: this property is completely custom and Popochiu doesn't care about its name, and not even about its value actually, it doesn't even want you to actually use it.
+That's not the case: this property is completely custom and Popochiu doesn't care about its name, and not even about its value actually, it doesn't even want you to use it.
     You can name your variables whatever you want, but it's a best practice to have names that reflect their purpose.
 You don't want to end up with scripts full of `a`, `b`, `c`, `x` or `my_var`... they will be a mess to maintain!

 Now that we have a way to know if it's the first time we examined the prop, let's change the `_on_right_click()` like this: